victronenergy/venus-html5-app/README.md

 ### 1.1 Documentation per Box

-`Boxes` are the various designed visualisation: there is a Battery box, a Generator box, a Shorepower box, and so forth.
+`Boxes` are the various designed visualisation: there are a Battery box, a Generator box, a Tanks box, and so forth.

 How certain devices are visualised/rendered on HTML5, ie. in to what box(es), and what topics are used for what parameter, and more is documented in three places: